eduardosoliv/pingdomexport/README.rst

 Big data
 --------------------

-In case you have multiple checks with months of history, running everything in a single thread will take too much time.
+In case you have multiple checks with months of history, running everything in a single thread will probably take too much time.

 You can use multiple configuration files and run one pingdom export per check.
 Then just have a crontab running daily and use the checks-from and checks-to.